istio/istio.io/content/en/faq/security/automtls-exlucde-port.md

 ---
-title: Does Auto mTLS work with "excludeInboundPorts" annotations?
+title: Does Auto mTLS work with the "excludeInboundPorts" annotations?
 weight: 80
 ---